vitringr/vault/nodes/Raspberry Pi Getting Started.md

 If you used the Raspberry Pi OS imager utility, you should be walked through a first-time setup program.

-Otherwise, you can manually configure the OS settings.
+Otherwise, you can manually configure the OS settings with the `raspi-config` utility.

 That should be it for a basic start.

+## Networking

+**LAN**: Just connect ethernet cable and it should work.

+**Wifi**: Make sure you've set proper localization first with `raspi-config`.
+Then, you can use `nmtui` to easily connect.